Vanderpump Rules

 Vanderpump Rules is an American reality television series that has been broadcast on Bravo since January 7, 2013.
-Developed as the first spin-off from The Real Housewives of Beverly Hills, it has aired 11 seasons, and focuses on Lisa Vanderpump and the staff at her restaurants and bars: SUR Restaurant & Lounge, Pump Restaurant, and Tom Tom, in West Hollywood, California.
+Developed as the first spin-off from The Real Housewives of Beverly Hills, it has aired 12 seasons and focuses on Lisa Vanderpump and the staff at her restaurants and bars: SUR Restaurant & Lounge, Pump Restaurant, and Tom Tom, in West Hollywood, California.

-The success of the show has resulted in three spin-offs: Vanderpump Rules After Show, Vanderpump Rules: Jax & Brittany Take Kentucky, and The Valley.
+The success of the show has resulted in four spin-offs: Vanderpump Rules After Show, Vanderpump Rules: Jax & Brittany Take Kentucky, The Valley, and Vanderpump Rules: Lisa Las Vegas.

 Overview

 Vanderpump Rules follows Lisa Vanderpump and the staff at her restaurants and bars (SUR Restaurant & Lounge, Pump Restaurant, and Tom Tom, in West Hollywood, California) as they work on building their futures in show business and become entangled in interpersonal drama.
-The show initially centered on new server Scheana and her relationships with established employees: Kristen Doute, Katie Maloney, Tom Sandoval, Stassi Schroeder, and Jax Taylor.
+The show initially centered on new server Scheana and her relationships with established employees Kristen Doute, Katie Maloney, Tom Sandoval, Stassi Schroeder, and Jax Taylor.

 Season 1

 The first season aired from January 7 to March 11, 2013.
-The original cast consisted of Kristen Doute, Katie Maloney, Tom Sandoval, Stassi Schroeder, Scheana, Jax Taylor, and Lisa Vanderpump, as series regulars, with Peter Madrigal, Tom Schwartz, Mike Shay, Laura-Leigh, and Frank Herlihy as recurring cast members.
+The original cast consisted of Kristen Doute, Katie Maloney, Tom Sandoval, Stassi Schroeder, Scheana, Jax Taylor, and Lisa Vanderpump as series regulars, with Peter Madrigal, Tom Schwartz, Mike Shay, Laura-Leigh, and Frank Herlihy as recurring cast members.
 Ariana Madix made guest appearances in the first season.

-During the February 4, 2013, on an episode of Watch What Happens Live!, Andy Cohen announced that a reunion would be held, to filmed on February 9, 2013.
+On February 4, 2013, on an episode of Watch What Happens Live!, Andy Cohen announced that a reunion would be held, to be filmed on February 9, 2013.
 In April 2013, the show was announced to be renewed for a second season.